-Hospital Supply Chain: Center faculty members are studying hospital supply chain management.
-This research is identifying best practices for managing hospital supply chains and the factors associated with supply chain management as a core competency for hospitals.
+Hospital Supply Chain: Center faculty members are conducting studies to identify best practices for managing hospital supply chains and the factors associated with supply chain management as a core competency for hospitals.
 Center faculty members have received funding from the Department of Veterans Affairs to study best practices and improvement opportunities for inventory management.